ZIORWebDev/easy-dragdrop-file-uploader-pro-bak/README.md

 ### Q: Can I restrict allowed file types?
 **A:** Yes, you can configure allowed file types in the **plugin settings**.

-## Contributing

-We welcome contributions!
-Feel free to fork this repository and submit a pull request.

-## License

-This plugin is licensed under the **GPL-2.0-or-later** license.

----

-Developed by **ZiorWeb.Dev**